- Academic Amnesty

 Class Year/Graduation Date

-Each semester the school acknowledges students whose coursework is outstanding by including them on the Dean's List.
+Each semester the school publishes the Dean's List, an honor list of students whose coursework is outstanding.
 In order to qualify, a student must have taken 12 or more credits for letter grades and achieved a semester grade-point average of 3.500 or better.
 Dean's List designation is noted on the student's official transcript, and the student also receives a letter of congratulations for their academic achievement.

 Poor Academic Performance